Lujaina-E/new-website/README.md

 This repository contains the revamped version of my personal website, developed using React.

+# Future Features

+Enhancements planned for future releases include:

+- More captivating animations.
+- Improved and cohesive responsiveness.

+# Licensing

+This project is licensed under the [MIT License](LICENSE).
+Feel free to explore, modify, and distribute the code within the terms specified in the license.

 ## Getting Started

 To run the website locally, follow these steps: